emilymboyle/neuroanatomy-labmanual/docs/surface.md

 <p class="caption">(\#fig:hbl)(ref:hbl)</p>
 </div>

-## A ventral view of a human brain.
+## A Ventral View Of A Human Brain.

 1. Write “LH“ over the left hemisphere and “RH‘ over the right hemisphere in figure 1 below.
 1. Write “LCblH“ over the left hemisphere of the cerebellum and “RCblH‘ over the right cerebellar hemisphere in the figure below.